 For some people, the reverse concept works too.
 They start looking at what they don’t understand and make a list of such industries or companies and avoid investing in them.
 Either way, the key to success lies in staying within the limits of your circle.

 Let’s say that you want to ensure that all your next stock purchase decisions fall within your circle of competence.
 How do you start?

 Take a comprehensive list of stocks that you want to invest in.
 This can be based on any tip, suggestion, or even a raw data dump of stocks from the stock exchange.

 Start looking at each stock and ask yourself the first question – do I understand how this business/industry works?
 If the answer is negative, then skip the stock.
 Go through the entire list and create two sub-lists – one for the businesses you understand and another for those you don’t.

-Now, look at the businesses that you understand and ask yourself – do I know how this company makes its profits and grow?
+Now, look at the businesses that you understand and ask yourself – do I know how this company makes its profits and grows?
 Do I understand the revenue model of the company?
-Follow the same ‘yes’ and ‘no’ approach as above and create to sub-lists.
+Follow the same ‘yes’ and ‘no’ approach as above and create sub-lists.

 Take the list of businesses that pass the first two tests and go through their financial records.
 Can you understand the business thoroughly?
 You might have to use financial ratios to break the numbers down.

 The final list of companies will be the ones within your circle of competence.
 Remember, even you have a handful of companies within your circle, there is no cause to worry.
 Identifying the boundaries of the circle is what helps to make sound investment decisions.
 Also, you can always gain knowledge about different industries and expand this circle.